The Tax Disputes and Litigation Review: Portugal

 The winning party within an arbitration tax claim is refunded by the Tax Arbitration Centre the amount of fees paid.50 No amount is due as compensation for legal fees.

 Alternative dispute resolution

-As previously mentioned, in 2011, Portugal introduced tax arbitration as a measure to tackle the significant volume of cases pending in judicial tax courts.
+As mentioned in Section I, in 2011, Portugal introduced tax arbitration as a measure to tackle the significant volume of cases pending in judicial tax courts.
 Perfectible as it may be, it must be said that it was a resounding success.
 It is seen increasingly as the forum of choice if a case is relatively simple and when claimants do not wish to wait several years for it to be decided.

 The types of cases that may be subject to arbitration are expressly defined and include: